-Current Ministry Location-Tanzania
+Current Ministry Location: Tanzania

-Sister Jareen was born in Manila, the Philippines, but after her father’s death, her family returned to Tacloban City in the Leyte region, where she finished high school at Sacred Heart.
-She earned a Bachelor’s degree in psychology at the University of the Philippines in Tacloban, then was certified in education in Diliman, Quezon City, and began teaching at Miriam College (formerly Maryknoll College).
+Sister Jareen was born in Manila, Philippines, but after her father’s death, her family returned to Tacloban City, in the Leyte province, where she finished high school at Sacred Heart.
+She earned a Bachelor’s Degree in Psychology at the University of the Philippines in Tacloban.
+In addition, she was certified in education in Diliman, Quezon City and began teaching at Miriam College as a homeroom teacher (formerly Maryknoll College).
 Sister Jareen taught Maryknoll history in the Philippines because the Maryknoll Sisters founded, administered and taught in the college from its beginnings.
 She also taught Pilipino and Social Studies while pursuing her Master’s Degree in Education.

 Already interested in religious life, Sister Jareen began to inquire about Maryknoll as she got to know the Sisters.
-She joined the Maryknoll Sisters from St. Joseph the Worker Parish in Cubao, Quezon City, and completed our two- year orientation program in Chicago, IL.
-Sister Jareen studied various mission areas, discerning her assignment, before going to her assignment in Tanzania in January, 2011 after visiting family and friends in the Philippines.
+She joined the Maryknoll Sisters from St. Joseph the Worker Parish in Cubao, Quezon City, and completed the two- year Maryknoll orientation program in Chicago, IL.
+Sister Jareen studied various mission areas, discerning her assignment, before going to Tanzania in January, 2011 after visiting family and friends in the Philippines.

 Sister Jareen shared: “It was a Maryknoll poster with hands of different colors holding a globe that first attracted me to the Maryknoll Sisters.”
 She went on to say: “Maryknoll’s charism of cross-cultural ministry and community living led me to where I am now, in Tanzania as a teacher.”
 Sister Jareen feels that God is calling her “to use my skills as a teacher and thereby be a companion to others as they are to me.”